Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-6.md

 ```
 These are slightly modified versions of corresponding `Blockchain` methods.
 Those `Blockchain` methods are not needed anymore.

 Having the UTXO set means that our data (transactions) are now split into to storages: actual transactions are stored in the blockchain, and unspent outputs are stored in the UTXO set.
-Such separation requires solid synchronization mechanism, because we want the UTXO set to always be updated and store outputs of most recent transactions.
-But we don't want to reindex every time a new block is mined, because it's these frequent blockchain scans that we want to avoid.
+Such separation requires solid synchronization mechanism because we want the UTXO set to always be updated and store outputs of most recent transactions.
+But we don't want to reindex every time a new block is mined because it's these frequent blockchain scans that we want to avoid.
 Thus, we need a mechanism of updating the UTXO set:

 ```go
 func (u UTXOSet) Update(block *Block) {